rubiin/ultimate-nest/docs/linting.md

 - [Configuration](#configuration)
 - [FAQ](#faq)

-This project uses Typescript Eslint, and Prettier to catch errors and avoid bike-shedding by enforcing a common code style.
+This project uses Typescript Eslint to catch errors and avoid bike-shedding by enforcing a common code style.

 ## Languages

-- **TypeScript** is linted by Typescript Eslint and formatted by Prettier
+- **TypeScript** is linted and formatted by Typescript Eslint.
-- **JSON** is formatted by Prettier

 ## Scripts